utelle/wxsqlite3/Readme.txt

 converted from C++ to pure C and is now compatible with the SQLite amalgamation source distribution.
 Just compile the file sqlite3secure.c which includes all required source files.
 Note that the SQLite source itself is not included in the wxSQLite3 file release.
-Don't forget to add option SQLITE_HAS_CODEC to enable encryption support.

 With the release of wxSQLite3 1.9.8 the encryption extension includes an experimental implementation of 256 bit AES encryption.
 The code